Separation Distress

 If your pet is at risk of or has hurt himself than a consultation with a veterinary behaviourist is highly recommended.

-Praise and attention should be given when the dog is calm, relaxed or chewing appropriately, rather than when they are attention seeking.
+Praise and attention should be given when the dog is calm, relaxed or chewing appropriately, rather than when they are overtly attention seeking.

-The majority of the protocol below is from the BSAVA manual of canine and feline behavioural medicine.
+Some of the protocol below is from the BSAVA manual of canine and feline behavioural medicine.

 Change how you interact with your dog